Itchy armpits? Here's what it could tell you about your health

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm the role of Staphylococcus aureus in folliculitis.
+No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about Staphylococcus aureus causing folliculitis.

 “Fungal infections like candida overgrowth can cause itchy, bright red rashes in the armpit”